 Are there any side effects from taking probiotics?

 Some people find that prebiotics (the food source for probiotics) can cause minor discomfort, bloating or wind during the first few days of taking them.
-However flatulence is simply a sign that the body's good bacteria is being stimulated, and these symptoms should disappear and improve with time.
+However flatulence is simply a sign that the body's good bacteria is being stimulated and these symptoms should disappear and improve with time.
+As such, the benefits of taking prebiotics generally outweigh the minor discomfort you may experience initially.
 In the rare case that symptoms do not decrease after a few days, consider reducing your dose of prebiotics before gradually building it up again.

 A recent clinical trial1 confirmed that any initial bloating and gas should eventually resolve, and that taking prebiotics should, in time, actually decrease flatulence symptoms.
 The results showed that after two weeks, there was actually a decrease in gas production by resident gut bacteria, because they appeared to adapt and produce less gas2, and more of the gas that was produced was metabolised and absorbed.
 This resulted in less bloating and flatulence less gas is produced, and suggested that regular consumption of prebiotics could actually help regulate intestinal gas metabolism, we just may need to give our gut flora a little time to adapt.

 2. Mego, M. et al., 2017.
 Colonic gas homeostasis: Mechanisms of adaptation following HOST-G904 galactooligosaccharide use in humans.
 Neurogastroenterology & Motility, pp. 1-7.